neon64/chrome-native-messaging/README.md

 # Chrome Native Messaging in Rust

-Google Chrome allows native applications to interface with browser plugins as described in their[documentation](https://developer.chrome.com/extensions/nativeMessaging).
+Google Chrome allows native applications to interface with browser plugins as described in their [documentation](https://developer.chrome.com/extensions/nativeMessaging).
 This Rust crate provides simple functions for encoding/decoding JSON messages and handling errors during this process.

 [**Documentation**](https://docs.rs/chrome-native-messaging)